kn1meR/CFB25-Dynasty-Manager/README.md

 2. Application Data Reset - ***USE CAUTIOUSLY!*** - Resets all application data and wipes any previously entered data/information.
 3. Dark & Light Mode.
 4. Schedule - Win/Loss/Tie and Score Tracker.
 Will automatically update record and points for/against in year stats.
+5. Top 25 - Allows for user input of the top 25 teams wee by week.
+Will show movement of teams via green and red arrows.
-5. Roster - Allows for roster input with name, position, year, overall and is sortable by all fields.
+6. Roster - Allows for roster input with name, position, year, overall and is sortable by all fields.

    **NEW:** **UPLOAD SCREENSHOTS TO HAVE ROSTER AUTO ADDED**
 7. Recruiting Class Tracker - Enter recruits' name, star rating, position, rating, and potential.
 Automatically tracked and stored year over year for easy viewability in the future.